m-a-h-e/m-a-h-e.github.io/variational_autoencoder.md

 - **$$\vert A \vert$$** : the [determinant](https://en.wikipedia.org/wiki/Determinant) of the matrix, which - in case of a diagonal matrix - equals the product over all diagonal elements of the matrix.
 - **log** : the natural log is a good choice when calculating the [Kullback-Leibler divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Multivariate_normal_distributions) of multivariate normal distributions.

+To get meaningful standard variation values - which are always positive - the activation function which generates $$\sigma^2$$ has to softly map negative values from the encoder network to positive values.
+A good choice is to use the [Softplus](https://github.com/maideas/numpy-neural-network/blob/master/Softplus.ipynb) activation function.
+This also prevents negative values to be fed into the log function which is part of the Kullback-Leibler divergence loss.
+The mean vector $$\mu$$ can be generated using a [Linear](https://github.com/maideas/numpy-neural-network/blob/master/Linear.ipynb) activation function.

 ## Related MIT Deep Learning Lecture

 {:.caption}